GamecockCentral.com - South Carolina football recruiting: Who's left for 2019?

 The contenders: South Carolina, Penn State and Clemson.

 Overview: South Carolina has been able to consistently get Moore on its campus as he's made stops for summer camp, an official visit, and then an unofficial visit for the Tennessee game when he spent ample time with quarterback commit Ryan Hilinski.
-Penn State is thought to be the biggest competition for the top linemen and they'll host him on an official visit this weekend.
-Moore will officially visit Clemson the weekend after.
+Penn State is thought to be the biggest competition for the top linemen and they hosted him on an official visit last weekend.
+Head coach Will Muschamp and offensive line coach Eric Wolford will go see Moore later this week.

 The contenders: Indiana (committed), South Carolina and Mississippi State.

 Overview: Bedford has been committed to Indiana since June, but recently popped up on the radars for a couple of SEC programs.
-Bedford officially visited South Carolina this past weekend and then went straight to Mississippi State for an official visit there as well.
-Bedford hasn't done interviews since that visit and thus there's been very little feedback on where his head is at now.
+Bedford officially visited South Carolina a couple of weekends ago and then went straight to Mississippi State for an official visit there as well.
+Bedford hasn't done interviews since those visits and thus there's been very little feedback on where his head is at now.

 Decision date: Currently committed to Indiana.